lawrenceevalyn/Olli-game/README.md

 ## Development Log

+### June 18 2017

+Commented game engine code -- couldn't think of a way to refactor it to be better.

+Should the game engine be calling functions that I define elsewhere, when it comes to the variety of actions that players can take within a given room?

 ### June 17 2017

 CAN I actually write tests for the game engine, if it doesn't "return" anything????
 I don't feel like I understand how it works, and I think maybe I should refactor it until I do...